ronomon/direct-io/README.md

 their physical sector size is 4096 bytes.

 * `physicalSectorSize` - The size of a physical sector in bytes.
-You should use this as the `alignment` parameter when getting aligned buffers so that reads and writes are always a multiple of the physical sector size.
+You should use this to decide on the `size` and `alignment` parameters when getting aligned buffers so that reads and writes are always a multiple of the physical sector size.

 * `size` - The total size of the block device in bytes.